COVID-19 death toll in country rises to 56, cases to 2,301

-Uttar Pradesh has reported 113 positive cases so far, while the cases in Telangana stand at 107.
-Madhya Pradesh has reported 99 cases so far, Gujarat 87 while Jammu and Kashmir have 70 positive patients so far.
+Uttar Pradesh has reported 113 positive cases so far, while the cases in Telengana stand at 107.
+Madhya Pradesh has reported 99 cases so far, Gujarat 87 while Jammu and Kashmir has 70 positive patients so far.
 The number of cases has risen to 53 in West Bengal.
 Punjab has reported 46 cases, while 43 COVID-19 cases have been detected in Haryana.
 Bihar has 24, Chandigarh has 18, Assam has 16 and Ladakh has reported 14 cases so far.
 Ten cases have been reported from the Andaman and Nicobar Islands.
 Uttarakhand has reported 10 cases while Chhattisgarh has nine positive patients so far.
-Goa and Himachal Pradesh have reported six coronavirus cases each.
+Goa and Himachal Pradesh have have reported six coronavirus cases each.
 Odisha has five cases while Puducherry has three cases.
-Jharkhand and Manipur have reported two cases each while Mizoram and Arunachal Pradesh have reported a case each.
+Jhakhand and Manipur have reported two cases each while Mizoram and Arunachal Pradeh have reported a case each.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)